-Teko's primary business is to provide information technology solutions, I.T. enabled services, e-commerce, web design, and applications, to enterprise, consumers, businesses, institutions and other end-users without engaging in mass media, advertising nor in telecommunication activities.
+Teko's primary business is to provide information technology solutions, I.T. enabled services, e-commerce, web design, and applications, to enterprise, consumers, businesses, institutions and other end-users.
+Teko built and operates a proprietary platform that matches homes and businesses with service providers for the repair and maintenance of air-conditioners, mobile phones, washing machines, refs, and other appliances.